Religious Education at Post 16

 Content

-The following units are the types of topics the academy will offer either as stand-alone study/discussion units or through other approaches suggested below:
+The following units are the types of topics the Academy will offer either as stand-alone study/discussion/enquiry units or through other approaches suggested below:

 Delivery

-The expectation is to deliver 18 hours per year, and this can be delivered in a variety of imaginative ways to engage all young people – visits, debates, film, exhibitions, theatre visits, etc.
+RE is preferably taught as continuous provision where learning progress is being made.
+This can be delivered in a variety of imaginative ways to engage all young people – visits, debates, film, exhibitions, theatre visits, etc.

 Some examples of the ways that we will deliver the programme include: